FanWangEcon/R4Econ/README.md

-This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) of support files for doing Panel Data Statistics/Econometrics Analyasis, produced by [Fan](https://fanwangecon.github.io/).
+This is a work-in-progress [website](https://fanwangecon.github.io/R4Econ/) of support files for doing Panel Data Statistics/Econometrics Analysis, produced by [Fan](https://fanwangecon.github.io/).
 Materials gathered from various [projects](https://fanwangecon.github.io/research) in which R codes are used.
 An effort is made to use only [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2) and [tidyverse](https://www.tidyverse.org/) packages whenever possible to reduce dependencies.
 The goal of this repository is to make it easier to find/re-use codes produced for various projects.

 R files are linked below by section.
 Various functions are stored in corresponding .R files.
 To use the files, clone the repository, and then source the [preamble.R](https://github.com/FanWangEcon/R4Econ/blob/master/preamble.R) file.
 Some files also have examples/instructions created using Jupyter notebooks and are shown as HTML files.
-See [here](docs/gitsetup.md) for github set up.
+See [here](docs/gitsetup.md) for Github set up.

 Bullet points show which [base R](https://www.rdocumentation.org/packages/base/versions/3.5.2), [tidyverse](https://www.tidyverse.org/) or other functions/commands are used to achieve various objectives.